 Deception and debriefing

-Participant information, informed consent and subsequent debriefing (when relevant) are fundamental research ethical requirements.
-For study designs that employ ‘deception’, a subsequent debriefing with the possibility to withdraw from the study is generally an essential requirement.
+Participant information, informed consent and subsequent debriefing (when relevant) are fundamental to ethical research practices.
+For research study designs that employ deception, a subsequent debriefing with the possibility to withdraw from the study is often an absolute requirement.

 External panels and recruitment bureaus